ikennedy240/dash_on_flask/README.md

+# To Do

+-- preview of results before download
+-- create graphics rather than just download
+-- more data validation
+-- extract by time/period, with clear indication of availability -- quantify duplicates
+-- thinking about geocodes, show rates of different types on dash

 # Dash on flask with flask_login
 An example of a seamless integration of a Dash app into an existing Flask app based on the application factory pattern.